 They also requested that we feature a traditional Native American cabin from the region, as well as the native Redwood Trees, rather than the usual pine tree design.
 The final touch was a black bear with resplendent Santa hat

 This Tribe was originally established in 1910 as a home for homeless, landless Native American Indians.
 In 1958, Rohnerville Rancheria was one of 34 California tribes that was terminated by an act of congress known as the Rancheria Act.
-Then in December of 1983, the tribe regained their federal recognition status by a class action lawsuit known as the Tillie-Hardwick case.
+Then in December of 1983, the tribe regained their federal recognition status by a class-action lawsuit known as the Tillie-Hardwick case.

-I feel extremely honoured to make these snow globes for the Bear River Band tribe – I’m a passionate supporter of indigenous rights and it makes me very proud to contribute to their story in some small way.
+I feel extremely honored to make these snow globes for the Bear River Band tribe – I’m a passionate supporter of indigenous rights and it makes me very proud to contribute to their story in some small way.